openedx/edx-documentation/en_us/install_operations/source/devstack/analytics_devstack.rst

-Analytics Devstack also includes all components needed to run the edX Analytics Pipeline, the primary Extract Transform and Load (ETL) tool used to exctract and analyze data from the other Open edX services.
+Analytics Devstack also includes all components needed to run the edX Analytics Pipeline, the primary Extract Transform and Load (ETL) tool used to extract and analyze data from the other Open edX services.

 **************************
 Software Prerequisites